-Oversight and implementation of this policy rests with Miss.
-Catharine Berwick and Mrs. Ifey Summers, who are the designated members of the Board of Governors for safeguarding and is responsible for the adoption of the policy in practice.
+Oversight and monitoring of the implementation of this policy rests with Miss.
+Catharine Berwick and Mrs. Ifey Summers, who are the designated members of the Board of Governors for safeguarding and are responsible for the adoption of the policy in practice.
 They can be contacted through the school.